antoineeripret/gsc_wrapper/README-API.md

 ```
 When you run any of these code snippets, you'll generate a `Report` object.
 For more on that, please refer to the following documentation: [List of methods](./README-METHODS.md).

+* **data_state**: if "all", data will include fresh data.
+If "final" (default value) or if this parameter is omitted, the returned data will include only finalized data.
+If "hourly_all", data will include hourly breakdown.
+This will indicate that hourly data includes partial data and should be used when grouping by the HOUR API dimension.

 ## Sitemaps